Kody Swanson

-Kody Swanson (born March 3, 1988) is an American professional sprint car racing driver.
-He is a seven-time USAC USAC Silver Crown Series champion in 2014, 2015, 2017, 2018, 2019, 2021 and 2022, plus a three-time Little 500 winner.
-Swanson is currently the all-time wins leader in Silver Crown with 37.
+Kody Mykel Swanson (born March 3, 1988) is an American professional sprint car racing driver.
+Swanson holds the record for most championship victories in USAC national series, with eight championships in the USAC Silver Crown Series, coming in 2014, 2015, 2017, 2018, 2019, 2021, 2022 and 2024.
+He was also taken three victories in the Little 500 pavement sprint car race.
+Swanson is currently the all-time wins leader in Silver Crown with 45.

 Racing career

 Silver Crown Series

 Swanson made his Silver Crown Series debut in August 2008.
 His first series podium came in July 2009 with a third-place finish at Iowa Speedway, driving the No. 19 for Team Six-R. In his sophomore season, he finished fifth in the series standings and was named Rookie of the Year.

-His first win came in the Ted Horn 100 at the DuQuoin State Fairgrounds Racetrack in September 2010.
+Swanson's first win came in the Ted Horn 100 at the DuQuoin State Fairgrounds Racetrack in September 2010.
 It was his only win that season.
 However, he claimed four podiums and six top-five finishes throughout nine races.

 In 2018, Swanson joined Al Unser Sr. as one of the only two drivers in history to win four consecutive Hoosier Hundred USAC Silver Crown Series races at the Indiana State Fairgrounds Speedway in Indianapolis, Indiana.
-As of the end of the 2021 season, he was the all-time winningest USAC Silver Crown driver with 34 wins (second most is Jack Hewitt).
+As of the end of the 2024 season, he is the all-time winningest USAC Silver Crown driver with 45 wins (second most is Jack Hewitt with 23 wins).
+With eight Silver Crown championship victories, Swanson also has the most championships for both the Silver Crown series and for any USAC national series.